 Intervals for these review meetings will vary depending on the complexity of the contract/commodity and the total value.
 Generally, the review meetings for any contract with a high-risk element or above the Public Contract Regulations financial threshold should be held at least six monthly and can be more frequent where performance or risk management are identified as an issue.

-26.7 For all agreements with a total value above the PCR 2015 financial threshold a report must go annually, via the Managing Director, to the relevant Cabinet Member regarding:
+26.7 For key strategic contracts a report must go annually to the relevant Cabinet Member regarding:

 Achievement of contractual objectives within the period